stromvap/fpl-bot/README.md

 The bot is currently posting messages to:
 * **Discord - r/FantasyPL** - [Click here to join](https://discordapp.com/invite/GgcY5gK)

+## Icons

+When the bot posts goals it will expect team icons to be avaliable in Slack using :team_name: format.
+I can't add the images here since they are copyrighted but i can tell you how to get them.

+### OSX
+1. Download this pack or any other suitable ICO pack: http://www.iconarchive.com/show/english-football-club-icons-by-giannis-zographos.html
+2. Install ImageMagick
+3. Clean all the ICO file names with this bash command (ImageMagick cant handle spaces): `for f in *\ *; do mv "$f" "${f// /_}"; done`
+4. Convert them from ICO to PNG: `for file in *.ico; do convert $file 128x128 new-$file.png; done`
+5. Rename the outputted icon names to match what the bot expects: [a See here](src/main/java/fpl/bot/live/score/FplOfficialLiveScoreFetcher.java#L114-L135)

+### UNIX
+If you are running UNIX i think you can manage yourself, it will propably be similar to the OSX way

+### Windows
+ ¯\_(ツ)_/¯

 ## Roadmap
 Here is a brief list of TODO's.